Equus neogeus: Taxonomy

 While they have formerly been referred to as belonging to 5 separate species, this has been revised down into three, and more recently a single, morphologically variable species Equus neogeus.
+Some authors continue to recognise three species, restricting Equus neogeus to large-sized individuals spanning from the Pampas to Northeast Brazil, while separating the smaller Equus andium for populations in the northern-central Andes, and Equus insulatus for medium-sized animals spanning from Bolivia to Venezuela.
+These authors suggest that E. insulatus was the ancestor of the other species.
+Historically, South American Equus species were placed in the subgenus Amerhippus, but this has subsequently been questioned.
 A 2008 study of mitochondrial DNA fragments of a specimen of E. neogeus found it to be nested within mitochondrial lineages of E. caballus, however, later studies suggested that this result required more specimens to be analysed for confirmation.
 A close relationship to caballine horses was also supported by a 2019 morphological analysis study.

 Description

-It measured roughly 1.5 m tall and weighed approximately 400 kg.
+Equus neogeus measured roughly 1.5 m tall and weighed approximately 400 kg.

 Distribution

 They were one of two groups of equines in South America, alongside Hippidion.
 Fossils have been recovered from the Tarija Formation of Bolivia, the Serranía del Perijá in Venezuela, the Chiu-Chiu Formation of Chile, the Sabana Formation of the Bogotá savanna in Colombia, and from various locations in Ecuador.
-Equus neogeus first appeared in South America during the late Early Pleistocene-earliest Middle Pleistocene, around 1 to 0.8 million years ago, based on remains found near Tarija, Bolivia.
-The youngest remains date to approximately 11,700 years Before Present, in Río Quequén Salado, in the southwest of Buenos Aires province, Argentina.
+Equus first appeared in South America during the late Early Pleistocene-earliest Middle Pleistocene, around 1 million to 800,000 years ago, based on remains found near Tarija, Bolivia.

 Paleobiology

-A 2019 study suggested that Equus neogeus was primarily a grazer that fed on both C4 and C3 grasses in prairies and open woodlands.
+A 2019 study suggested that Equus neogeus specimens from Uruguay were primarily grazers that fed on both C4 and C3 grasses in prairies and open woodlands.